mlazdans/qnote/README.md

 Currently, there is no built-in mechanism for sharing notes across multiple computers.
 For now, in order to share notes across multiple computers, you could use shared folder solutions like Dropbox, NFS, or Windows/Samba shares.

 If you are migrating from the XNote++ extension, you have two options: using the XNote++ folder directly or importing notes into the QNote folder.
-For more information, refer to the doc\migration-guide.md
+For more information, refer to the <a href="doc/migration-guide.md">migration guide</a>.

 __If you are using internal storage, don't forget to export data before removing the extension.__

 # Popup windows
 There are two options for note windows:

 - floating panel